 Many things can go wrong while designing and developing a mobile application.
 Often, the greatest errors occur even before writing the first line of code.
 Poor planning, improper requirement gathering and lazy project management can cause a number of problems, all of which can be removed from the beginning of a project with a little thought and planning.
 With vast experience into smartphone apps development and defining a Mobile Strategy, follow these seven steps to help you build successful mobile applications:

 Many companies assume they know what is more important to a user and therefore, spend much time and energy on features that do not really matter.
-List of the actual features should never be left out of scope.
-Various interviews, focus groups, market researchers and user tests will help you get into the minds of the end users.
-After-all everything you do is for end users; and if they are not satisfied with end results – Think about how you will succeed?
+A list of the actual features should never be left out of scope.
+Various interviews, focus groups, market researchers, and user tests will help you get into the minds of the end-users.
+After-all everything you do is for end-users; and if they are not satisfied with end results – Think about how you will succeed?

 Test your application thoroughly during the complete software development lifecycle.
 Early and continuous testing throughout the development process will help you prevent unnecessary delays and run the production smoothly.
 It starts with quality assurance right from the project kick-off.
 Adopt a proactive QA approach rather than a reactive one, anticipate problems before they occur, and keep fixing small bugs throughout the process.
 This will help you release the application with minimum errors and raise standards of coding.
 Once the application is live, test it with actual devices and different OS versions to see how it reacts to various scenarios.